rapid7/metasploit-framework/Adding-Release-Notes-to-PRs.md

 > The new  'resolve' command enables you to perform DNS lookups with Meterpreter, without leaving the session to run additional modules.
 To resolve host names on the target, you can run the 'resolve' command followed by the host name.
 For example, in the Meterpreter prompt, you can type something like 'resolve rapid7.com' to view the host resolutions for Rapid7.

-#### Release Notes for Defects
+### Release Notes for Fixes

-A defect is a fix for an issue that caused a particular feature or functionality to not work the way it's expected to work.
+A fix is for an issue that caused a particular feature or functionality to not work the way it's expected to work.
 Basically, a defect indicates that something was broken, and we've fixed it.

-When you write release notes for a defect, you should try to answer the following questions:
+When you write release notes for a fix, you should try to answer the following questions:

 * What was broken?
 * How was it fixed?
 * Why is this important to users?

-Here's an example for a defect:
+Here's an example for a fix:

 > The email header contained duplicate date and subject headers, which caused email servers like AWS SES, to reject the emails.
 This fix removes the duplicate headers so that campaigns can send emails successfully.

-#### Release Notes for Exploits
+### Release Notes for Modules

 An exploit is a module that takes advantage of a vulnerability and provides some type of access to the target.
 We call out exploits explicitly because they're the hotness.